microsoft/promptflow/docs/how-to-guides/quick-start.md

 This graph is rendered by VS Code extension `Prompt flow` which will be introduced in the next section.

 ### Using VS Code Extension to visualize the flow
-_Note: VS Code Extension is optional but highly recommended._
+_Note: Prompt flow VS Code Extension is highly recommended for flow development and debugging._

 1. Prerequisites for VS Code extension.
    - Install latest stable version of [VS Code](https://code.visualstudio.com/)